Categories: Resource

 Step 6: Get a website up and running

 This is the most important step.
-A website is the first thing that people see when they search for you or your company online, so it’s essential that you have one.
+A website is the first thing that people see when they search for you or your company online, so you must have one.
 A good website will help you attract customers by making them aware of what you do and how easy it is for them to contact you.
 It also helps potential clients find out about any special offers or events that you run, which can be a great way of increasing sales without spending any money at all.

 Step 7: Build a team and hire employees